Controlled Generation of Unseen Faults for Partial and Open-Partial Domain Adaptation: Introduction

-In literature, different DA settings have been distinguished by their type of discrepancy in the label space \cite{boris2021universal}.
+In the literature, different DA settings have been distinguished by their type of discrepancy in the label space \cite{boris2021universal}.
 This is illustrated in \figref{fig:Partial}.
-In the \textit{Partial} DA setting, the target domain covers only a subset of the source classes, whereas in the \textit{OpenSet} DA setting, the source domain covers only a subset of the target domain classes.
-The \textit{OpenSet\&Partial} DA setup is a combination of both previous settings where both domains have private classes that are not represented in the other domain.
-Most existing DA methods are designed for \textit{ClosedSet} DA tasks and are often not transferable to other DA scenarios (see \secref{sec:RW}).
-This poses a challenge for successful DA in real applications, where discrepancies in the label space are common.
-Generally, the less classes are shared between the domains, the harder the DA task becomes \cite{li2020deep}.
-This poses an additional challenge in prognostics and health management (PHM) applications, where often only the healthy class is shared between the two domains due to the rarity of faults \cite{li2018cross, wang2020missing, michau2021unsupervised}.
-For example, if a system operates under a new operating condition, only data of the assets's current condition will be available.
-Usually, this is the healthy condition, meaning that only the healthy class is shared between datasets from various operating conditions.
-This example corresponds to an extreme case of \textit{Partial} DA.
-Discrepancies in the label space of training datasets can also arise if two units of a fleet are experiencing different fault types during the data collection period.
+In the \textit{Partial} DA setting, the target domain covers only a subset of the source classes (source domain has private classes), whereas in the \textit{OpenSet} DA setting, the source domain covers only a subset of the target domain classes (target domain has private classes).
+The \textit{Open-Partial} DA setup is a combination of both previous settings where both domains have private classes that are not represented in the other domain.
+Most existing DA methods are designed for only one of the above mentioned DA settings (mainly \textit{ClosedSet} DA) and are often not transferable to other DA scenarios (see \secref{sec:RW}).
+This poses a challenge for successful DA in real applications, where different types of discrepancies in the label space can occur.
+Since safety-critical systems are reliable by design, faults occur very rarely.
+In some cases, only healthy data (one class) is available in different domains, not allowing to perform fault diagnostics at all.
+Instead, \citet{michau2021unsupervised}, proposed to train a one-class classification model that is transferable between domains.
+If faults did occur in one of the domains, fault diagnostic is possible.
+For the DA task, however, we are presented with an extreme case of label space discrepancy in prognostics and health management (PHM) applications, where often only one class, the healthy one, is shared between the two domains \cite{wang2020missing}.
+For example, if a system starts operating under a new operating condition, only data of the assets's current condition will be available.
+For safety-critical systems, this is usually the healthy condition, meaning that only the healthy class is shared between datasets from various operating conditions (an extreme case of \textit{Partial} DA).
+As illustrated in \figref{fig:challenge}, such an extreme case of label space discrepancy between two domains can pose a significant challenge for \textit{Partial} DA methods based on feature alignment.
+With only one class shared between the two domains, there exist many possible alignment solutions (see \figref{fig:challenge_2}) and their performance can only be evaluated after the model is employed and the real target faults have been observed (see \figref{fig:challenge_3}).
+Extreme discrepancies in the label space of training datasets can also arise if two units of a fleet are experiencing different fault types during the data collection (and model development) period.
 Then, in the available training dataset, the only common health class experienced so far by both units may be the healthy class.
 However, both of the units can be affected during their life times (during the deployment of the developed models) by the same failure modes.
 Therefore, the fault diagnostics algorithms should be able to diagnose all possible fault types and not only those that have been experienced by the specific unit at the training time.
-Despite the relevance to PHM applications, there is hardly any work tackling these extreme cases of discrepancies in the label spaces (with only one shared class between two domains) for different DA settings.
+The results of previous studies show that, generally, the less classes are shared between the domains, the harder the DA task becomes \cite{wang2020missing, zhang2021open}.
+For example, compared to the \textit{ClosedSet} setting, the classification performance on a bearing dataset dropped by 20\% when only three out of ten classes were shared between the two domains \cite{zhang2021open}.
+Despite the relevance to PHM applications, there is hardly any work tackling the extreme cases of discrepancies in the label spaces (with only one shared class between two domains) for fault diagnostics in different DA settings.
 These extreme scenarios are in the focus of the research in this paper.